Package theft: Distribution channel

 Some theft involves package pilferage where all or part of the contents are taken from the package.
 Sometimes a weight or object is placed into the pilfered package, the package is resealed, and then sent on its way through the remainder of the distribution system.
 Package tracking continues but the contents of the package could be gone.

 Theft of delivered packages from households

 The term porch piracy refers to a situation in which an individual steals a package from a porch or other area near the main entrance of a residence before the recipient can retrieve it.
 The problem is often underreported to the police, since major online retailers often return or refund items with no questions asked if the item is stolen.
 While the severity of the crime in the United States is usually only minor, as of 2019, many lawmakers have begun to push for punishments of increased severity due to the increase of such crimes.
-Porch piracy is unknown in countries where packages are never left unattended on a doorstep (e.g. in Germany) and generally does not occur in countries other than the US.
+Porch piracy is unknown in countries where packages are never left unattended on a doorstep and generally does not occur in countries other than the US.